Become What You Believe

 27 As Jesus left the house, he was followed by two blind men crying out, “Mercy, Son of David!
 Mercy on us!”
 28 When Jesus got home, the blind men went in with him.
 Jesus said to them, “Do you really believe I can do this?”
 They said, “Why, yes, Master!”
 29 He touched their eyes and said, “Become what you believe.”
 It happened!
 They saw!
 (Matthew 9:27-29 MSG)

 The blind men had heard of Jesus’ reputation and believed he could do for them what he had done for others.
-When they were given the opportunity to meet Jesus, he questioned their faith.
-Jesus touched their eyes and said, in effect, “You say you believe.
+When they were given the opportunity to meet Jesus, he asked a question about their faith.
+Then Jesus touched their eyes and said, in effect, “You say you believe.
 Now become what you truly believe.”

 I believe I am a new creation, a new person in Christ, and that I am growing in grace through learning who I am, learning the love of my Father, drawing closer to him in his word, his presence, and by his Spirit.
 I believe I am Abba’s child and that I am living more from my new self, my true self.
 (Sometimes it seems as if it’s three steps forward and two steps back!)
 I am becoming what I believe!